kkinnebrew/clementine/docs/Commons.md

 	});

-creates a new class `MyClass` with a constructor which prints out 'Hello World' and another class 'MySubClass', which retains all the properties of 'MyClass' but also includes the function `getName()'.
+creates a new class `MyClass` with a constructor which prints out 'Hello World' and another class 'MySubClass', which retains all the properties of 'MyClass` but also includes the function `getName()`.

-The methods of a class' parent superclass can be accessed by calling the `this._super()' method within that function.
+The methods of a class' parent superclass can be accessed by calling the `this._super()` method within that function.

 	var MySubClass = MyClass.extend({